Skin Problems Such As Wrinkles, Dryness And Roughness Of Skin Will Now Be Problems Of The Past. Guess Why?

 - This multipurpose oil can be used on skin, hair, and nails.
 It is ideal to use under makeup or even mix with foundation for a luminous sheen because it does not leave a greasy finish on the skin

-- Jojoba oil is used for everything from acne to psoriasis to sunburn and is been extracted from plants indigenous to North America.
+- Jojoba oil is used for everything from acne to psoriasis to sunburn and is being extracted from plants indigenous to North America.
 It is not actually an oil but is a botanical extract actually comprised of liquid wax esters.
 An amazing and important thing about jojoba oil is that it possesses similar chemical and structural properties to human sebum which means it mimics our structure of the skin.

 - Also, jojoba oil can help balance out sebum production and eliminate acne.